IBM/cpdctl/README_command_reference.md

 `--output-file` (string)
 :    Path to a file where the identifiers of pipeline are preserved after execution cache data are deleted

+`--pipeline` (string)
+:    Pipeline name.
+This option is mutually exclusive with '--pipeline-id'.

 `--pipeline-id` (string)
-:    Specific pipeline in which pipeline run execution cache data will be deleted
+:    ID of the pipeline in which pipeline run execution cache data will be deleted This option is mutually exclusive with '--pipeline'.

+`--project` (string)
+:    Project name.
+This option is mutually exclusive with '--project-id'.

 `--project-id` (string)
-:    Specific project in which pipeline run execution cache data will be deleted
+:    ID of the project in which pipeline run execution cache data will be deleted This option is mutually exclusive with '--project'.

 `-R, --recursive` ()
 :    Whether to also delete caches for pipelines used by jobs in this flow run (default: false)

 `--retention-time` (string)
 :    The cache content older than the specified retention period will be deleted.
-Retention time is defined as a difference between current date and cache creation date
+Retention time is defined as a difference between current date and cache creation date.
+This flag is not supported for IBM DataStage optimised pipelines.

 `--revision-id` (string)
 :    Specific pipeline version for which to delete child runs when using --recursive.
 For volatile version you can use either 0 or 'volatile' (default: delete for all versions of the pipeline)

+`--space` (string)
+:    Deployment space name.
+This option is mutually exclusive with '--space-id'.

 `--space-id` (string)
-:    Specific space in which pipeline run execution cache data will be deleted
+:    ID of the space in which pipeline run execution cache data will be deleted This option is mutually exclusive with '--space'.

 `--verbose` ()
 :    Whether to display detailed processing information (default: false)